MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/manage/video-based-screen-sharing.md

 ## Clients and servers support

-Video-based Screen Sharing requires Skype for Business Server 2015 CU3 or later, and a current version of the supporting clients listed in [Mobile client feature comparison for Skype for Business](../plan-your-deployment/clients-and-devices/mobile-feature-comparison.md) and[Meetings support](../plan-your-deployment/clients-and-devices/desktop-feature-comparison.md#BKMK_Conferencing).
+Video-based Screen Sharing requires Skype for Business Server 2015 CU3 or later, and a current version of the supporting clients listed in [Mobile client feature comparison for Skype for Business](../plan-your-deployment/clients-and-devices/mobile-feature-comparison.md) and [Meetings support](../plan-your-deployment/clients-and-devices/desktop-feature-comparison.md#BKMK_Conferencing).

 There are situations where screen-sharing will transition to RDP, like these: